ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Residual controls to be addressed by the Agency

-* The CloudSystem does not host online services.
-The Agency is responsible for the procurement and management of online services.
+* The Agency is responsible for the procurement and management of online services as applicable.
-* The Agency is responsible for documenting the functionality and quality of services, how to maintain such functionality, and what functionality can be lived without during a denial-of-service attack in relation to the Microsoft services used by the CloudSystem.
-* The Agency is responsible for discussing denial-of-service attack prevention and mitigation strategies with Microsoft as the service provider for Azure and

 ## Using cryptography